 When the GX-2009 comes out of its startup sequence, see "Start Up" on page 19, it enters Measuring Mode and is in normal operation if no alarm indications are taking place.
-It is advisable to perform a fresh air adjustment when the GX-2009 comes out of its startup sequence as described in "Start Up".
-If Auto Zero Adjustment is set to On, be sure to follow the guidelines in Step 9 in "Start-up Procedure" on page 19.
+It is advisable to perform a fresh air adjustment as described in "Performing a Fresh Air Adjustment" on page 34 before using the instrument.

 In the Normal Operation Screen of Measuring Mode, the battery level, time, and gas concentrations for each channel are displayed on the LCD.
 The time is in the lower right corner and the battery level is in the lower left corner.
-Combustible gas is displayed as a percentage of the lower explosive limit (%LEL), oxygen is displayed as a volume percentage (vol%), H_2S and CO as parts per million (ppm).
-The combustible channel gas name is CH_4 if it is calibrated to methane (CH_4) or HC if it is calibrated to a another combustible gas.
-See "Combustible Gas Detection" on page 26 for a discussion of the combustible channel gas name and calibration.
+Methane is displayed as a volume percentage, oxygen is displayed as a volume percentage (vol%), NO2 and CO as parts per million (ppm).
+The NO2 channel appears as "TOXIC".